Triphenylphosphine phenylimide

 Triphenylphosphine phenylimide is the organophosphorus compound with the formula Ph3P=NPh (Ph = C6H5).
-It is a white solid that is soluble in organic solvents.
+The compound is classified as a phosphanimine.
+This white solid is soluble in organic solvents.
 The compound is a prototype of a large class of Staudinger reagents, resulting from the Staudinger reaction.

-The phosphine imides were first prepared in the laboratory of Nobelist Hermann Staudinger.
+The phosphanimines were first prepared in the laboratory of Nobelist Hermann Staudinger.
 His synthesis involved the direct reaction of triphenylphosphine with phenylazide.